worldbank/wb-reproducible-research-repository/reproducibility_reviewer_protocol.md

 #### 3. System Information
 - [ ] **Record System Information**: Detail the system specifics where the package is run, including Operating System, Processor, Memory Available, and Software Version (including edition for Stata).

 ## 6. Confirm initial run

 - [ ] If the package runs successfully from start to finish:
   - [ ] Note the run time.
 - [ ] **Verify Stability**:
     - [ ] Run the package one more time based to ensure stability.
-If the package takes more than 3 days to run, though, feel free to omit this step.
+If the package takes more than 3 days to run, a second full run is not required.
     - [ ] Use Git locally to track and ensure output stability across runs.
-    - [ ] Confirm that outputs are consistent across runs:
+    - [ ] Confirm that outputs are consistent across runs.
     - [ ] If discrepancies occur between runs, document them and update the Git repo.
 If the reproducibility package is in Stata, run `reprun` on it to detect where they start appearing.
 If it's in R or Python, or if `reprun` didn't work, discuss with the coordinator or the rest of the team to try to find where the issue is.
 Return the package to the authors for corrections, detailing the issues found.
 - [ ] Send the confirmation to the authors with an estimated date for the return of the report (2 weeks).
 - [ ] Notify the authors of any missing information for the publication.

 ## 7. Verify consistency with the manuscript